Image File Formats

 ppi = pixels per inch (for on-screen digital images)

-Yes, that’s right, resolution has nothing to do with your on-screen images, and 72ppi or 96ppi are nothing but misleading numbers from the past.
-You could use a 300ppi or 1 ppi (two ppi) resolution setting and see exactly the same result on screen.
-In fact, we could use it to our advantage and share all our images with 1dpi resolution online, to prevent stealing them for printing.
+Yes, that’s right, the resolution has nothing to do with your on-screen images, and 72ppi or 96ppi are nothing but misleading numbers from the past.
+You could use a 300ppi or 1 ppi (two ppi) resolution setting and see exactly the same result on the screen.

-- Save your masterfiles (.PSD) and images destined for print in high resolution.
-I personally choose 300 ppi, but if your printer’s resolution is even higher, set the resolution of your image to match it.
+- Save your master files (.PSD) and images destined for print in high resolution – 300 ppi or higher if your printer’s resolution is higher, set the resolution of your image to match it;

 IMAGE SIZE & CANVAS